Toki o Kakeru Shōjo (1997 film)

-Toki o Kakeru Shōjo (時をかける少女) is the second live-action film adaptation of novel of the same name.
-The film was released in Japan on November 8, 1997, directed by Haruki Kadokawa, with a screenplay by Ryōji Itō, Chiho Katsura and Haruki Kadokawa, starring beginner Nana Nakamoto in the main role.
-The film is narrated by the previous 1983 film's lead-actress Tomoyo Harada, and is set in 1965, when the novel was published for the first time.
+Toki o Kakeru Shōjo (時をかける少女) is a 1997 Japanese science fiction romance drama film directed by Haruki Kadokawa, with a screenplay by Kadokawa, Ryōji Itō and Chiho Katsura.
+It is the second live-action film adaptation of the novel of the same name by Yasutaka Tsutsui.
+The film stars beginner actress Nana Nakamoto in the main role, and is narrated by the previous adaptation's lead actress Tomoyo Harada.
+Its story is set in 1965, the year of the novel's initial publication; to emphasize this, the film was shot in black and white.
 The film poster was used as the new cover for the 1997 edition of the novel.
+Toki o Kakeru Shōjo was theatrically released on November 8, 1997, in Japan.